Company Testimonials on Open Data

 - Noesis is a web-based energy management platform that helps energy professionals better understand energy usage by providing tools that track and analyze energy performance, leading to improved energy efficiency.
 The Green Button's standardized data format streamlines the process for users to leverage Noesis' performance tracking, benchmarking, project measurement and verification (M&V), and forecasting capabilities.

-- OPower works with over 75 energy utilities – including 17 of the 20 largest in the U.S. – to provide millions of people across the country with a better understanding of how they use energy.
-Founded in 2007 by college friends Alex Laskey and Daniel Yates, the company has grown to over 325 employees on 3 continents.
-To date, OPower home energy reports have helped Americans save close to 2 terawatt hours of energy and more than $200 million on their energy bills.
-OPower relies on open and transparent U.S government data from a number of sources to create value for its utility partners and millions of their residential customers across the country.
-Specifically, the Residential Energy Consumption Survey (RECS), undertaken by the Energy Information Agency (EIA), helps OPower understand how households are using energy around the country.
-The survey provides region-specific data on end-use energy consumption patterns, such as the type and efficiency of appliances consumers use, the systems and energy sources they use to heat and cool homes, etc. OPower utilizes this data, along data from the U.S. Census Bureau on the mix of gas and electric heating sources in a given county, to create location-specific baselines to use when analyzing an individual’s home energy consumption.
-This, in turn, helps OPower deliver Home Energy Reports with tips that are personalized for individual customers – for instance, identifying and suggesting the replacement of inefficient heating & cooling systems.
+- Opower works with over 85 energy utilities – including 17 of the 20 largest in the U.S. – to provide millions of people across the country with a better understanding of how they use energy.
+Founded in 2007 by college friends Alex Laskey and Daniel Yates, the company has grown to over 400 employees on 4 continents.
+To date, Opower home energy reports have helped Americans save over 2.6 terawatt hours of energy and more than $200 million on their energy bills.
+Opower relies on open and transparent U.S government data from a number of sources to create value for its utility partners and millions of their residential customers across the country.
+Specifically, the Residential Energy Consumption Survey (RECS), undertaken by the Energy Information Agency (EIA), helps Opower understand how households are using energy around the country.
+The survey provides region-specific data on end-use energy consumption patterns, such as the type and efficiency of appliances consumers use, the systems and energy sources they use to heat and cool homes, etc. Opower utilizes this data, along data from the U.S. Census Bureau on the mix of gas and electric heating sources in a given county, to create location-specific baselines to use when analyzing an individual’s home energy consumption.
+This, in turn, helps Opower deliver personalized information to individual customers – for instance, identifying and suggesting the replacement of inefficient heating & cooling systems.

 - PEV4me.com provides information and applications to help educate consumers on the costs of plug-in electric vehicles (PEVs) and other renewable energy products.
 The calculator compares multiple utility rate plans to determine the most cost effective plan based on the user’s existing driving needs and the home's electricity usage as indicated by a homeowner's Green Button data.